-In this program students read classical texts in both Greek and Latin.
-The program consists of six or seven courses in Greek above the 102 level, six or seven in Latin above the 102 level, two in prose composition, two in ancient history, and two in Classical art and architecture.
-It requires that students master a reading list of selected primary works in both languages, sit for translation exams, and complete a senior thesis.
+In this program, students read classical texts in both Greek and Latin.
+The program consists of six or seven courses in Greek above the 102 level, six or seven in Latin above the 102 level, two in prose composition in the ancient languages, two in ancient history, and two in classical art and architecture.
+It requires that students master a reading list of selected primary works in both languages, sit for translation exams, and complete a senior project.